qiime2/q2-fragment-insertion/README.md

    - `insertion-taxonomy.qza`: ~[view]()~ | [download](https://github.com/biocore/q2-fragment-insertion/blob/master/Example/insertion-taxonomy.qza?raw=true)

 You need to make sure, that the `--i-reference-taxonomy` matches the reference phylogeny used with function `sepp`.
-This method is experimental as of Nov.
-22nd 2017, since we have not yet evaluated the quality / correctness of the returned lineages.
+This method is experimental as of Dec.
+10th 2018.
+We started evaluating this method via the [tax-credit](https://github.com/caporaso-lab/tax-credit-data/) repository.
 Use on your own risk!

 ### Import representative sequencs into QIIME 2 artifact